 Films, not in the English language must have subtitles.

 Only films completed after July 2017 will be accepted for KFF 2018.

 The selection and scheduling of all films screened at KFF 2018 is entirely at the discretion of the Festival Director and the Judging Panel.

 Due to the large amount of submissions received KFF cannot enter into any discussion regarding films that are not selected for the 2018 edition of the festival.
 In 2018, the festival is unable to send personal emails regarding films that are not selected and notification regarding the status of selection will be made via FilmFreeway notification.

 Selected films will be announced on the KFF website and in the media.

->

-> If a DCP is unavailable the festival will request a ProRes 422 or ProRes LT Quicktime file with the following specifications only:
+If selected the festival will request a ProRes 422 or ProRes LT Quicktime file with the following specifications only:

->

-> Frame size - 1920 x 1080
+Frame size - 1920 x 1080